kerimoyle/libcellml-tutorials/howto/snippets/snippet_auto_ids.rst

       parser = libcellml.Parser()
       model = parser.parseModel(in_string)

-      # Create a Printer to serialse the model back to a string, but
+      # Create a Printer to serialise the model back to a string, but
       # use the option to create automatic ids.
       printer = libcellml.Printer()
       out_string = printer.printModel(model, true)

-      # The out_string will have the same model contents, but witht id attributes set throughout.
+      # The out_string will have the same model contents, but with id attributes set throughout.